henrybarreto/henrybarreto.github.io/_posts/2024-08-31-homemade_application_firewall_for_linux.md

 essentially blocking only the application/applications that runs inside this bash instance.

-It is simple, but, in general, works!
-Thank you for reading, hope it helped a bit.
+It's a straightforward approach, but it works!
+Thanks for reading, and I hope this helps.